 The printed catalog is one of retail's most popular and successful formats.
-They're used to drive more visitors to your store.
+They're used to drive more visitors to your store, and 61% of shoppers say they use printed catalogs and leaflets to determine what stores to visit.
 But printing and distributing the catalog is expensive and retailers are looking for ways to cut costs without losing in-store traffic.
 So, many have branched into the world of online catalogs.

 A convenient addition to your marketing materials, online catalogs are easier to manage and can offer unique shopper insights.
 But for many brands they bring about the same conundrum.

 How can I maintain foot traffic to my physical store from my online catalog?

 How can I convince my catalog readers to visit my store?